travelperk/jets-seatmap-react-lib-pub/README.md

 ## Integration

-This section explains how to integrate seatmap into React.js application.
+This section explains how to integrate seatmap into a React.js application.

 Create your [config](#config) and embed seatmap into your component page via `<JetsSeatMap>` tag: